 There are many fishing opportunities on the Kenai Peninsula that do not require the use of a guide.
-New visitors to the peninsula will have a difficult time catching fish without some guidance, so this page will give you some options to explore new territory and hopefully catch some fish.
+New visitors to the peninsula will have a difficult time catching fish without an Alaska Fishing guide, so this page will give you some options to explore new territory and hopefully catch some fish.
 Many of these locations are accessible by road or within walking distance from a road.

 Another thing to consider are the mosquitoes and other biting insects such as “white socks” and “noseeums”.
 Remote locations are often plagued with these pests.
 Take appropriate precautions such as packing a head net and bug dope.

 Before venturing out to a remote location, let someone know where you are going so that if anything unexpected occurs, someone will know where to look for you.
 Also, carry a map, compass and/or GPS if you plan to venture off the beaten path.

 When fishing in a crowded location, wear some type of glasses to protect your eyes from flying hooks, weights, etc…